moraitis-alexandros/Athens-Airbnb-Data-Warehouse/README.md

 ```

 4. **ETL Pipeline and OLAP Cube Creation in MS Visual Studio:**
-   Developed an ETL pipeline to extract, transform, and load data into a star schema data warehouse as below:
+   Developed an ETL pipeline to extract, transform, load and update data  into a star schema data warehouse as below:

    ![ETL Pipeline](images/pipeline.png)